Uptime Monitoring Explained

 By keeping an eye on uptime through monitoring, teams can make sure their services are staying within the limits of reliability they’ve set.
 There are tools out there designed to keep an eye on your uptime, giving you a heads-up if your uptime drops below what you’re aiming for.
 By keeping a constant check on uptime, teams get a clear picture of how near they are to not meeting their service objectives.
 This insight drives them to take early action to make sure they don’t fall short of their goals.

-2. Proactive Management of Error Budgets
+Proactive Management Of Error Budgets

 In SRE practices, error budgets are tightly connected to SLOs.
 The error budget represents the acceptable margin of error or downtime that a service can incur without violating the SLO.
 It gives teams flexibility to experiment with changes, deployments, and feature rollouts while staying within acceptable levels of risk.